ericwbailey/ericwbailey.website/source/published/tag-youre-it.md

 I’m highly distractible, and love to [fiddle and tinker](https://ericwbailey.website/published/i-restyled-my-mastodon-instance/).
 Because of this, I find that Paper’s intentional, designed simplicity keeps me focused and on-task.
 It’s a shame that we live in [the rot economy](https://www.wheresyoured.at/the-rot-economy/)—where innovation is synonymous with value extraction—and there is apparently no longer enough incentive to maintain it.

-The post is then exported as a Markdown file from Paper, has its contents pasted into VS Code, cleaned up a little bit, metadata is added, merged into GitHub, and voilà!
+The post is then:

+1. Eexported as a Markdown file from Paper,
+1. Has its contents pasted into VS Code, and cleaned up a little bit,
+1. Images and other content is added,
+1. Metadata is then added, and
+1. It is all merged into GitHub.

+And voilà!
 Blog post!
-There are more efficient ways to do this, but I find the ritual of it all soothing.
+Granted there are more efficient ways to do this, but I find the ritual of it all soothing.

 ## When do you feel most inspired to write?